 While the respondents may disagree about the effects of the reform on professional accountability, they also perceive some parts of the new organization as functioning well in this respect, while they see others as struggling or not making a sufficient effort.
+There is, however, in practice a trend away from the original idea of developing a generalist role and back to a more specialized role for welfare administrators (Helgøy, Kildal and Nilssen 2011).

-There is in the Norwegian system a great deal of doctors that now take a central role in managerial positions (Torjesen, Byrkjeflot and Kjekshus 2011, Hasselbladh and Bejerot 2007).
+There is in the Norwegian system a great deal of doctors that now take a central role in managerial positions (Torjesen, Byrkjeflot and Kjekshus 2011; Hasselbladh and Bejerot 2007).
 It thus seems like there is more of a trend towards hybridization in the managerial ranks in hospitals than in welfare administration, where hybridization takes more place at the professional level and in the local offices.
 One indication of a movement away from the established way of organizing hospitals, i.e. through professional accountability is the strengthening or rise of a new set of intermediate actors mentioned above; e.g. the Norwegian center for the health services and the Norwegian Board of Health Supervision.
 Several studies show that despite the strong emphasis on organizational control over professions in recent reforms, it has been possible for professional bodies to defend their work jurisdictions and their autonomy and discretion due to their established power position, e.g. their monopoly in knowledge production and their access to established networks.